April 02, 2025

 When you explore DeFi, it’s important to keep your assets secure and in your control.

-Uniswap wallet is both simple and secure.
+Uniswap Wallet is both simple and secure.
 It connects you to apps on all major chains including Ethereum, Arbitrum, Base, Unichain and more.
-Plus, it works seamlessly with the Uniswap web app to create the best onchain swapping experience.
+Plus, it works seamlessly with the Uniswap Web App to create a more efficient onchain swapping experience.